parfeniukink/family_budget_bot/README.md

 ## Creating database dump cronjobs

+> 🤔 If you have cloud storage that synchronizes with your local folder would be great to set up copying from the external server right into your cloud folder.
+>
+> 👉🏻 For that you can create an independent cronjob on server that creates database dumps and another cronjob that works on your local machine that copying it from the server.
+(P.S.
+I choose this flow as far I found it better not to give extra access to the server)

 #### Create a job on the hosting server

 1. Connect to the server via SSH